Human rights: Asia

 There are no Asia-wide organisations or conventions to promote or protect human rights that have been adopted by governments until 2012.
 However, lawyers have been producing their own such as the Declaration of the Basic Duties of ASEAN Peoples and Governments, the first of its kind in 1983.
 Unique to the declaration is its invocation of governmental liabilities rather than basic human rights provisions found in the UDHR.
 Countries vary widely in their approach to human rights and their record of human rights protection.
 The Association of Southeast Asian Nations (ASEAN) is a geo-political and economic organization of 10 countries located in Southeast Asia, which was formed in 1967 by Indonesia, Malaysia, the Philippines, Singapore and Thailand.
-The organisation now also includes Brunei Darussalam, Vietnam, Laos, Myanmar and Cambodia.
+The organisation now also includes Brunei Darussalam, Vietnam, Laos, Myanmar, Cambodia, and Timor-Leste.
 In October 2009, the ASEAN Intergovernmental Commission on Human Rights was inaugurated, and subsequently, the ASEAN Human Rights Declaration was adopted unanimously by ASEAN members on 18 November 2012.

 The Arab Charter on Human Rights (ACHR) was adopted by the Council of the League of Arab States on 22 May 2004.